-Our Faith Formation programs are designed to help us live our third and fourth principles at church:
+Our Programs for Children are designed to help us live our third and fourth principles at church:

 - Encouragement to spiritual growth in our congregations